algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ### Data Integrity Verification

-Verify to check whether the graph is a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) free of loops.
+Verify whether the graph is a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) that is free of loops.

-Verify that the graph is fully connected and allows navigating between any two landmarks.
+Verify that the graph is fully connected and allows navigating between two landmarks.

-Checks can be performed using a programming language other than C++, though to stay uniform, we will use C++ as well.
+Checks can be performed using a programming language other than C++, though we will use C++ as well to stay uniform.

 ### Expected Deliverables

-1. C++ Source Code: Including comments and clear documentation.
-The code should not use libraries besides STL and what is required for the
+1. C++ Source Code: This should include comments and clear documentation.
+The code should only use libraries from the STL and those required for the web server.
- Web server.
 2. Time and Space Complexity: Big O notation for the main algorithms.
 3. REST API Implementation: Demonstrating the ability to handle multiple formats (XML and JSON).